 This time a year ago I was seriously overdosing on chocolate truffle making to pull together a truffle collection inspired by cocktails.
 In the end, I came up with 6 recipes.
 This year, I have allowed my Christmas preparations to get only slightly derailed by the alluring mix of chocolate, cream and alcohol.
 I have just 1 recipe to add to my cocktail truffle collection.
 But it’s a good one and I feel my choice of pre-Christmas chocolate truffle this year could not be more fitting.

 I have talked a lot about gin on LittleSugarSnaps this year and so far shared 6 G&T recipes (hint: my Christmas G&T will follow very soon).
-Gin and Tonic Truffles really did have to happen.
+Gin Truffles really did have to happen.

 DISCLOSURE: THIS POST CONTAINS AFFILIATE LINKS.
 IF YOU PURCHASE THE ITEMS I RECOMMEND THROUGH THE LINKS I PROVIDE, I GET A SMALL COMMISSION.
 THIS IS AT NO EXTRA COST TO YOU.
 FOR MORE INFO, PLEASE SEE MY DISCLOSURE POLICY.
 THANKS FOR SUPPORTING LITTLESUGARSNAPS.